temporalio/documentation/docs/typescript/nextjs.md

 We recommend tracking the state of this API call and possibly toasting success, [per our sample code](https://github.com/temporalio/samples-typescript/blob/1f76cb6f78ef494074b937268c14fcc078e36956/nextjs-ecommerce-oneclick/pages/index.tsx#L143), but of course it is up to you what UX you want to provide.

-## Workflow Development

-At this point, you have a working full stack example of a Temporal Workflow running inside your Next.js app.

-You can explore:

-- Adding [Activities](/docs/typescript/activities) to your Workflow to interact with the outside world
-- Adding [Signals and Queries](/docs/typescript/workflows/#signals-and-queries) to your Workflow
-  - You can choose to set up one API Route per Signal or Query, or have one API Route handle all of them, Temporal has no opinion on setup

-Again, for a fully working example, you can check our [samples-typescript repo](https://github.com/temporalio/samples-typescript/tree/main/nextjs-ecommerce-oneclick).

 ## Deploying your Temporal + Next.js app

 Your Next.js app, including Next.js API Routes with Temporal Clients in them, can be deployed anywhere Next.js can be deployed, including in serverless environments like Vercel or Netlify.